cheat-engine/cheat-engine/Cheat Engine/Release/readme.txt

 Fixed typing in values with the numlock keypad
 Hexview editbox now closes when rightlicking on the hexview.
-The autoassembler now handles spaces and tabs better Added some extra checks to the processname doubleclick when kernelmode has been enabled to rpevent a BSOD
+The autoassembler now handles spaces and tabs better Added some extra checks to the processname doubleclick when kernelmode has been enabled to prevent a BSOD

 How to use: